pufflyai/prompt-studio-core/websites/docs/pages/api/run-flow.md

 # Run a workflow

 Run a workflow you created in Prompt Studio from within your application given some input values.
 This endpoint returns the results of the flow.
-You can retrieve the `version_id` of the workflow from the workflow editor.
+You can retrieve the `deployment_id` of the workflow from the workflow editor.

-## `POST` `/v1/workflows/:version_id/run`
+## `POST` `/v1/workflows/:deployment_id/run`

 <Badge type="warning" text="unstable" />